Skip to content

 FlexFS provides multiple layers of access control that work together to protect data and enforce security policies.

 FlexFS is a fully POSIX-compliant filesystem and enforces standard Unix file permissions (owner, group, other with read/write/execute bits).
-All permission checks are performed on the mount client based on the calling process’s UID and GID.
+By default the kernel performs the checks, using the FUSE default_permissions option against the ownership and mode flexFS reports.
+On mounts where the client enforces instead — --rootSquash, or --acl on a kernel older than 4.9 — the checks run in the mount client against the calling process’s UID and GID.
+See Extended ACLs.

 Root squashing maps uid=0 and gid=0 to a specified non-root user, preventing root users on mount clients from having root-level access to the filesystem.